Nursing Studies (Registered Nurse Children's Nursing) BSc (Hons) – 2021 entry

 East Surrey Hospital, which is around 45km from Guildford and located near Redhill, is the major acute hospital for east Surrey and north-west Sussex.

 A full range of paediatric services are provided at East Surrey Hospital in dedicated child and family-friendly environments.
-The hospital provides acute and complex care in areas such as the paediatric accident and emergency department, a neonatal intensive-care unit, ward areas where general surgery and medical care is undertaken.
+The hospital provides acute and complex care in areas such as the paediatric accident and emergency department, a neonatal intensive-care unit, and ward areas where general surgery and medical care is provided.

 Discover more about Surrey and Sussex Healthcare NHS Trust.

-Locality two is located in the northern area of Surrey and serves Ashford, Chertsey and other towns and villages around the area.
-It provides a warm welcome to its students and they soon become one of the community and feel well supported.
+This locality covers the northern area of Surrey and serves Ashford, Chertsey and other towns and villages around the area.
+It provides a warm welcome to its students and they soon become one of the community and feel well-supported.